 |Fig 3.
 The Omega Nebula.

 Image courtesy Richard Crisp

 While the visible nebula is about 15 light-years across, the total gaseous cloud, including low-luminosity material, extends to at least 40 light-years.
 Some 35 bright but obscured stars, each typically about six times hotter and 20-30 times more massive than the Sun, are imbedded in the nebulosity.
 The radiation from these stars evaporates and erodes the dense cloud of cold gas within which they were formed, exposing dense pockets of gas that may contain other stars in the birthing process.
 Because these dense pockets are more resistant to the radiation onslaught than is the surrounding cloud, they appear as sculptures in the walls of the cloud or as isolated islands in a sea of glowing gas.

 Dec -16° 09'

-The photograph shown in Figure 2, taken by NASA's Hubble Space Telescope, captures a small region within M17.
-The image was released to commemorate the thirteenth anniversary of Hubble's launch on April 24, 1990.
+The photograph shown in Fig 2, taken by NASA's Hubble Space Telescope, captures a small region within M17.
+The image was released to commemorate the thirteenth anniversary of Hubble's launch on Apr 24, 1990.